aamarill/metrcs/README.md

-# README
+# METRCS README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is an application to help you track activity on other websites.

-* Ruby version
+### Ruby version
+  * 5.1.X

-* System dependencies
+### System dependencies
+  * SQLite
+  * Devise
+  * Puma server
+  * SASS
+  * Figaro
+  * PostgreSQL - Will be added for deployment

-* Configuration
+### Configuration
-  - Bloc's rails 5 setup guide was used to initialize the rails app.
+  * Bloc.io's "Rails 5 Setup Guide" was used to initialize the app.

-  - Both development and production environments have the "action_mailer" configured for SMTP using "sendgrid".
-Sendgrid login is protected via the "Figaro" gem.
+  * Both development and production environments have the mailer configured for SMTP using SendGrid".
+SendGrid login credentials are protected via Figaro.

-* Database creation
+### Database creation

-* Database initialization
+  * SQLite is used in the development environment (see GEM file).

-* How to run the test suite
+  * PostgreSQL will be added to be used in the production environment.

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+### Deployment
-  - For deployment, the environment variables will not get pushed to Heroku automatically, since they are in an ignored file.
-Figaro documentation can be used to larn how to push environment variables to Heroku.
+  * For deployment, the environment variables will not get pushed to Heroku automatically, since they are in an ignored file.
+Figaro documentation can be used to learn how to push environment variables to Heroku.

+  * Find out if sqlite3 can be used when deployed to Heroku or find other alternatives.

+### Development
+  * Command `rake db:reset` can be used on the command line to clear current data and repalce with what is in the "db/seeds.rb" file.

-* Events API
+### Events API
-  - The API accepts JSON-formatted AJAX requests from registered applications using client-side javascript snippets.
-One way to register an event would be to setup the registered app's applications.js file to contain a method that sends the AJAX request (e.g. `blocmetrics.report(event_name)`) and then calling it from the browser.
+  * The API accepts JSON-formatted AJAX requests from registered applications using client-side javascript snippets.
+One way to register an event would be to setup the registered app's applications.js file to contain a method that sends the AJAX request (e.g. `metrcs.report(event_name)`) and then calling it from the browser.

-* ...